simongerula/despegar-flightsearch-automation-cypress/README.md

 At the moment multidestination is not developed
 >Global variable available: tof (typeOfTravel) [DEFAULT tof=roundTrip]

-> Available parameters: roundTrip / oneWay.
+> Available parameters: "roundTrip" / "oneWay".
 Example tof=oneWay

 ### 3 Selection of origin and destination
 This test defines the origin and destination of the flight